InformaticsMatters/docking-validation/targets/nudt7/expts/protein-selection/README.md

 Often you might have multiple crystal structures for a protein, each with different ligands present.
 This introduces an extra complexity when docking because you need to work out which one(s) are going to give you the best results.
-This is common on fragment screening where you might have multiple fragments crystalised into the same target protein.
+This is common in fragment screening where you might have multiple fragments crystalised into the same target protein.
 Those fragments may explore the extent of the cavity well, but if you are wanting to use docking to screen potential derivatives of those fragments then you need to determine what protein structure(s) you are going to use.